awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

 }
 ```

 When you use a policy to set the permissions boundary for a user, it limits the user's permissions but does not provide permissions on its own\.
 In this example, the `ShirleyRodriguez` user boundary allows her to perform all operations in Amazon S3, CloudWatch, and Amazon EC2\.
 However, Shirley can never perform operations in any other service, including IAM, even if she has a permissions policy that allows it\.
-For example, you can add the following pol
+For example, you can add the following policy to the `ShirleyRodriguez` user:

 ```
 {